farsightsec/axamd_client/README.md

     msg = nmsg.message.from_json(line)
 ```

 While the distribution has several python dependencies, `axamd.client.Client` only depends on the Python requests module.
-You can enable schema validation by importing `axamd.client.schema.stream_params_validate` and passing that as the `stream_params_validate` parameter to `Client`.
-This adds depdencies on pyyaml and jsonschema.
+Schema validation for parameters is enabled if the `PyYAML` and `jsonschema` modules are available.

 ## Protocol